How To Deal With The Realities And Perceptions Created by Crisis Situations

 Dr. Itah Kandgii Murangi, Dean of Students, University of Namibia.
 Deon, Allow me to thank you for putting us through such a wonderful Crisis Management training.
 I enjoyed every session of that course.
 And I mean that, really!
 I am eager to get connected to some of those psychological newsletters and/ or websites you alluded to when I was there

-Sekuta Matswe, Marketing and Communications, Botswana Public Officers Pension Fund.
-I have learned so many things from Mr Deon ‘Phakathi’ Binneman.
+Sekuta Matswe, Marketing, and Communications, Botswana Public Officers Pension Fund.
+I have learned so many things from Mr. Deon ‘Phakathi’ Binneman.
 Knowledge is power!
-We need to formulate the crisis plan for our organisations.
+We need to formulate a crisis plan for our organizations.
 It is not an easy thing to put up together but we need to push ourselves hard to achieve our goal.

 Bernard de Lange, Security and Business Continuity Manager, Standard Chartered Bank.
 Thank you for all the sharing and staying in contact.
 Can I also ask you to send me the presentation that you used during the conference we had?
 The slides were excellent and really assisted me with the step by step process, and I will appreciate your assistance.

 John Sukazi, Head of Marketing and Communication at Gauteng Provincial Treasury.
 Hi Deon, I attended one of your reputation management courses last year.
-It was an eye opener on many things.
+It was an eye-opener on many things.
 I must organize a refresher session for me and my team.
-Will be in touch.
+I will be in touch.